Natural light is considered the "perfect" ingredient for spectacular photography.

 Photographers, whether amateurs or professionals, often take photos in natural light.
 For this reason, "natural light photography" was coined to refer to photography that uses natural light from the sun.
 This also includes smartphone photos taken using ambient lighting.

-Hire daylight studios for your next photoshoot
+Hire locations for your next photoshoot with Tutti

 What is artificial light in Photography?